Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-7/day-2/lecture-materials/intro-to-express-routers-and-controllers.md

 });

-// Tell the App to Listent on Port 3000 app.listen(3000, function() {
+// Tell the App to Listen on Port 3000 app.listen(3000, function() {
     console.log('Express is listening on port 3000');
 });